Sensitivity analysis via the proportion of unmeasured confounding: The Sensitivity Model

 where $\Gamma(Y, A, \Xb) = \{Y - \lambda_{1-A}(\Xb)\}(2A - 1)$.
 Therefore, bounds on $\psi$ can be derived from bounds on $~\E\left\{\mu_1(\Xb) - \mu_0(\Xb) - \Gamma(Y, A, \Xb) \mid S = 1\right\}$, which fits the framework studied by \cite{horowitz1995identification}.
 In their work, the goal is to do inference about a distribution $Q_1$ using data $Y$ such that $Y = ZY_1 + (1-Z)Y_0$, with $Z \in \{0, 1\}$ and $Y_i \sim Q_i$.
 They discuss two models: the ``contaminated sampling model", which assumes $Z$ to be independent of $Y_1$, and the ``corrupted sampling model", which does not make this assumption.
 If it is known that $\Pb(Z = 0) \leq \lambda$, they derive sharp bounds on the conditional expectation of $Y_1$ given some covariates $\Xb$ when contamination or corruption does not occur in $\Xb$.
 Our setup does not immediately fit this framework because corruption applies to all observed variables $(Y, A, \Xb)$.
 However, if $S \ind Y \mid A, \Xb$, the optimal solution for $S$ can be found by considering only the marginal distribution of the one-dimensional random variable $\mu_1(\Xb) - \mu_0(\Xb) - \Gamma(Y, A, \Xb)$.
 Following the terminology in \cite{horowitz1995identification}, we may view the assumption that $S \ind Y \mid A, \Xb$ as a compromise between contamination ($S \ind (Y, A , \Xb)$) and corruption (no assumption on $S$). \end{remark}

 \begin{remark} As pointed out by \cite{robins2002covariance}, many interesting sensitivity analyses make use of parameters that depend on the covariates collected.
 In turn, this might hinder the direct comparison of studies' robustness.
 For example, a study where many confounders have been properly taken into account might appear more sensitive to departures from the no-unmeasured-confounding assumption than a study that failed to control for any confounder.
+This could happen, for instance, if the effect estimate in the former study is closer to the null value than the estimate from the latter.
 This apparent paradox might arise because a sensitivity analysis measures departures from a weak or strong assumption depending on whether many or few observed confounders are collected.
 Our proposed sensitivity analysis hinges on $\epsilon$, the proportion of unmeasured confounding, which depends on the covariates collected.
 As such, it might be subject to this paradox. \end{remark}

 \begin{remark} Section 4 of \cite{rosenbaum1987sensitivity} contains a modification to the sensitivity analysis proposed in that paper, and briefly summarized in our introduction, that allows an unknown fraction $\beta$ of the sample to suffer from arbitrarily confounding.
 While conceptually similar to the approach presented in this paper, their method relies on exact matching.
 In fact, if units are exactly matched on observed covariates, our sensitivity model recovers Rosenbaum's with $\beta = \epsilon$ and $\Gamma = 0$.
-However, exact matching is often infeasible due to the presence of continuous and/or high-dimensional covariates.
+However, exact matching is often infeasible due to the presence of continuous or high-dimensional covariates.
 Therefore, our work can be viewed as an extension to Rosenbaum's Section 4 model to the case where units are not matched on observed covariates. \end{remark}